 Some owners like to leave their Poodle’s coat to grow out into natural cords.
 However, most people prefer a neat, clipped look for their dog.

-Owners of toy or miniature Poodles will need to brush their dog’s teeth every day or two with a proper veterinary toothpaste and toothbrush.
+Owners of Toy or Miniature Poodles will need to brush their dog’s teeth every day or two with a veterinary toothpaste and toothbrush.
 This will help prevent bacteria and plaque from forming on the teeth, which could lead to gingivitis (gum disease) and ultimately to periodontal disease.

 They are excellent dogs for people who have allergies, most of the time.
 However, some people are very sensitive and could have a problem even with a dog that is thought to be hypoallergenic.
 It’s best to check with an allergy doctor before purchasing a new dog.